 - Wait.
 This is an important part.
 Disk Drill will be analyzing the iPhones databases and files, and analyzing what can be recovered.
 During this time, don’t use the iPhone or anything that might interact with it.
-We want to maximize our chances of getting back information:
+We want to maximize our chances of getting back information.

 - Review the files that Disk Drill displays when the scan is complete.
 This will include everything from iMessages, Notes, and other information that the iPhone can store.
 Since we’re only interested in photos, you can activate the corresponding filter in the left pane.
 You can click on any photo to preview it before recovery.